-Reaching the top we were greeted by a large group of bus henro with a leader who was chanting through a loud speaker.
-I had to suppress the urge to tear it out his hands since it was really spoiling the atmosphere.
+Reaching the top we were greeted by a large group of bus henro with a leader who was chanting through a loudspeaker.
+I had to suppress the urge to tear it out of his hands since it was really spoiling the atmosphere.

 On the way down we stopped at a roadside Mos Burger outpost for lunch.
 For fast-food their burgers are half decent and much better than the Golden Arches.

-Iyo Kokubun-ji (伊予国分寺 – 59) was a fairly standard temple with the added bonus of a statue of Kōbō-Daishi who’s hand you can shake.
+Iyo Kokubun-ji (伊予国分寺 – 59) was a fairly standard temple with the added bonus of a statue of Kōbō-Daishi whose hand you can shake.